harvardnlp/compound-pcfg/README.md

 This has quirky behavior in corner cases where the gold tree is over a sentence of length > 2 but only has the sentence-level trivial span.
 In this case the sentence F1 for that example could be potentially nonzero according to the code.
-However, it should arguably be zero since in such a case, precision = recall = 0.
 Corpus F1 does not have this issue.

 ## Pretrained models